domengabrovsek/mountain-info/README.md

 - [GET] http://localhost:3000/scrapeRoutes // run this to populate database with initial route data

-- [GET] http://localhost:3000/mountainRoute/:id // run this to get route data.
+- [GET] http://localhost:3000/mountainRoute/:id // run this to get specific route data.
 ID is route id.

+- [GET] http://localhost:3000/mountainRoute/mountain/:id //run this to get ALL routes for specific mountain.
+ID is mountain id.

 - [GET] http://localhost:3000/routes //run this to get all routes